evildmp/conference-handbook/handbook/timeline.rst

 Two or three years
 ==================

-In order to run a DjangoCon, you need plenty of experience of similar events.
+In order to run a `DjangoCon <http://djangocon.eu>`_, you need plenty of experience of similar events.

 Go to a DjangoCon, so you know what it's really like.
-In fact, don't just go to a DjangoCon, go to your local PyCon and any other events you can.
+In fact, don't just go to a DjangoCon, go to your local `PyCon <http://www.pycon.org>`_ and any other events you can.

 Better still, volunteer as a helper, or get involved - as a committee member, with talks selection, finding sponsors.
 Do any job that you think you can, so you get a bit of experience of it, and